 Within three years of completing the program, at least 25% will begin to pursue an advanced practice credential and/or be involved in leadership or research in their profession or elsewhere.

-80% of graduates will complete the program within 150% of the scheduled projected time for completion.
+At least 80% of graduates will complete the program within 33 months (150% of the program length).

-50% of employers who provide intern evaluations will indicate a mean overall evaluation score of 3.5 on a 5-point scale.
+Of employers who provide graduate evaluations, 50% will indicate a mean overall evaluation score of 3.5 on a 5-point scale for satisfaction with graduates’ preparation for entry-level practice.

 Program outcomes data are available by request.

-It is the policy of the OSUDI to not discriminate on the basis of age, sex, race, religion, color, creed or nation of origin, disability, sexual orientation, Veteran’s status or otherwise consistent with Oregon State University’s Office of Equity and Inclusion policies which are similar to the non-discrimination policies of all participating facilities and rotation sites in the Internship.
+It is the policy of the dietetic internship to not discriminate on the basis of age, sex, race, religion, color, creed or nation of origin, disability, sexual orientation, Veteran’s status or otherwise consistent with Oregon State University’s Office of Equal Opportunity and Access which are similar to the non-discrimination policies of all participating facilities and rotation sites in the internship.
 This policy applies to all program aspects including intern selection, faculty, evaluation, discipline and grievance.